eremite/done/README.md

 ## Installation

-Create config file.
-Symlink and customize aliases (and fix paths).
+* Create config file from the example template.
+* Add `done.thor` to your path (maybe symlink it in ~/bin).
+* Optionally source `.bash_aliases` in your `.bashrc`.

 ## Usage

     done.thor log "Reword verbiage. closes #101"
-    done.thor gitlog # Uses latest git commit done.thor editlog # Opens the log in your $EDITOR of choice done.thor report # Opens end of day report
+    done.thor gitlog # Uses latest git commit done.thor githublog # Uses issue name from latest git commit done.thor editlog # Opens the log in your $EDITOR of choice done.thor report # Opens end of day report

 ## Tips

-If you forget to log time you can pass a number of minutes as the first argument to log. e.g. Use `log 30 Lunch` if you went to lunch a half hour ago.Or edit the log file manually.
+If you forget to log time you can pass a number of minutes as the first argument to log. e.g. Use `log 30 Lunch` if you went to lunch a half hour ago.
+Or edit the log file manually.

 You can add nicknames for projects in the config file.

 If you forget to submit your time at the end of the day you can pass `--days_ago=1` as an argument to report.
 (This only works for the current week.
 If you forgot to submit last week's time, you'll have to go find the log file for it.)

 If you change your mind about running a report, just delete all the time entries and it won't try to send anything to Minute Dock.

 ## Contributers